apschaefer/midea-ac-py/README.md

       username: 'username@email.com'
       password: !secret midea_password

 Package dependency info.
 Using the manifest, deps are downloaded automatically, but from the wrong location.
-I used Y0da's midea package, not ruben0909's.
+I used Michael0Yodi's  midea0.1.7 package, not ruben0909's.
 It has a sleep fix among other items that appear to be required.
 To overlay I copied the contents of the midea directory (in this fork, overlaying the created deps directory from the manifest).

 cp midea/* /opt/docker/homeassistant/deps/lib/python3.7/site-packages/midea (or wherever your deps directory is).